-Since Hong Kong was handed back to China in 1997, after 150-years as a British Colony, remarkably little has changed.
-China has been very keen not to meddle with Hong Kong’s phenomenal success.
-Most nationalities do not require a visa to visit; businesses, shops, bars and restaurants continue to flourish; and a melting pot of Eastern and Western influences ensure that Hong Kong remains one of the most sought after city-break destinations in the world.
+In reality, remarkably little has changed.
+Businesses, shops, bars and restaurants continue to flourish, and a melting pot of Eastern and Western influences ensure that Hong Kong remains one of the most sought after city-break destinations in the world.

-Hong Kong conjures up a vision of the harbour-front sky line, spectacularly lit at night by thousands of lights and neon signs.
-The harbour front is certainly the focal point of Hong Kong and no visit is complete without a night-time ride across the harbour on The Star Ferry or a visit to Victoria Peak to take in one of the worlds truly iconic views.
+The mention of Hong Kong instantly conjures up a vision of its harbour-front skyline at night, spectacularly lit by thousands of lights and neon signs.
+The waterfront is certainly the focal point of Hong Kong and no visit is complete without a night-time ride across the harbour on The Star Ferry, or a visit to Victoria Peak to take in one of the worlds most iconic views.

-There is however so much more to discover, and a two or three night stopover is likely to be crammed from dawn ‘til dusk (or much later) to see and experience as much as is possible.
-Most visitors will confine their first visit to the Kowloon peninsula and Hong Kong Island; both of which offer fantastic shopping streets and malls, night markets, cutting-edge bars and nightclubs, and a bewildering choice of options for dining.
-But we also recommend escaping the city to the outlying island of Lantau or into the picturesque New Territories that lie close to mainland China.
+However, there’s so much more to discover, and a two or three night stopover is likely to be crammed from dawn ‘til dusk (or much later) with seeing and experiencing as much as is possible.
+Most visitors will confine their first visit to the Kowloon Peninsula and Hong Kong Island; both offer fantastic shopping streets and malls, night markets, cutting-edge bars and nightclubs, and a bewildering choice of dining options.
+However, we also recommend escaping the city to the outlying island of Lantau or into the picturesque New Territories that lie close to mainland China.